cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 ### Combining template-based and parametric Likelihoods

-While we presented the likelihoods for the template and parameteric models separately, they can also be combined into a single likelihood, by treating them each as separate channels.
+While we presented the likelihoods for the template and parametric models separately, they can also be combined into a single likelihood, by treating them each as separate channels.
 When combining the models, the data likelihoods of the binned and unbinned channels are multiplied.

 $$ \mathcal{L}_{\mathrm{combined}} = \mathcal{L}_{\mathrm{primary}} \cdot \mathcal{L}_\mathrm{auxiliary} =  \left(\prod_{c_\mathrm{template}} \mathcal{L}_{\mathrm{primary}}^{c_\mathrm{template}}\right) \left(\prod_{c_\mathrm{parametric}} \mathcal{L}_{\mathrm{primary}}^{c_\mathrm{parametric}}\right)\cdot \mathcal{L}_{\mathrm{auxiliary}} $$